tablexi/chef-nginx_conf/README.md

 ##Create##

 Creates a nginx configuration in the sites-available directory, tests it, symlinks to sites-enabled, and restarts nginx.
-The only required attribute is root.
 See a list of all [LWRP attributes](https://github.com/firebelly/chef-nginx_conf/tree/master/resources/file.rb).

     nginx_conf_file "mywebsite.com" do
-      root "/var/www/myapp"
       socket "/var/www/myapp/shared/tmp/sockets/unicorn.socket"
     end